AusDTO/dta-website/_posts/2018-04-03-ict-procurement-framework-open-for-feedback.md

 - an annual benchmark on prices
 - decision tree: finding the right procurement approach

-### Forums for ICT Procurement professionals to stay in touch across agencies.
+### Forums for ICT Procurement professionals to stay in touch across agencies:

 - This would include a range of virtual and physical forums such as an ICT Procurement Bulletin and potential new seller and government buyers groups.

 ## Reporting